irondude14/phase-2-react-project/README.md

 ### MovieCard

 This component is responsible for rendering a movie card.
 Also allows to show additional information about the movie.
+"REMOVE" button deletes a movie from the database.

 ### MovieForm